Katoomba Christian Convention

 Katoomba Christian Convention (KCC) is an interdenominational ministry providing evangelical Bible preaching to Christians.

 Conventions are held in KCC's 2300 seat auditorium at Katoomba, in the Blue Mountains approximately 100 km west of the Central Business District of Sydney, Australia.

-At present there are six conventions (many of them run over 2–3 identical weekends).
+As of 2025 present there are five conventions (many of them run over multiple identical weekends).

 The site also hosts the annual CMS Summer School, organised by the Church Missionary Society which draws close to 3000 people a day during the first week of January.

 Conventions

 There are multiple conventions including Onward (High Schoolers, Young Adults and Adults), Oxygen (Christian Leaders), NextGen (Rising Youth and Children's Ministry Leaders), One Love (Women's Conference), Basecamp (Men's Conference), KYCK (high schoolers) and KEC (all ages).

-Onward is a new conference across two days; its purpose is to directly address some of the pressing cultural issues facing Christians today.
+Onward was a conference across two days; its purpose was to directly address some of the pressing cultural issues facing Christians today.

-Oxygen is an international gathering of Christian leaders for refreshment and encouragement.
+Oxygen was an international gathering of Christian leaders for refreshment and encouragement.

-NextGen equips youth, children's and potential "rising" ministry leaders for a lifetime of ministry.
+NextGen trains youth, children's and potential "rising" ministry leaders for a lifetime of ministry.

 One Love is a one-day conference to inspire women through preaching, testimony and fellowship.

-Basecamp was a rest stop for men to meet together to hear from God and renew their strength.
+Basecamp is a rest stop for men to meet together to hear from God and renew their strength.